 Interestingly, the researchers found that stroke severity varied between male and female rats as a result of shift work, with males experiencing worse outcomes than females.

-- Ischemic stroke accounts for around 87 percent of all strokes
+- Ischemic stroke accounts for around

 - Stroke kills almost 130,000 Americans each year